jerryjappinen/bellevue-docs/tests/unit.md

 	├── store/
 	└── util/
 		└── myUtilName.spec.js
-test/                 // Setup configuration
+test/                 // Jest configuration
 	└── unit/
+		└── coverage/
+		└── stubs/
 ```

 Unit tests run on [Jest](https://facebook.github.io/jest/).
 Unit tests can be written for all the elements of application code, meaning services, models, components and utilities as well as Vuex code.

-You can use the scripts listed in [setup instructions](../overview/setup.md) to run tests in different modes.
+Run the tests with the scripts listed in [setup instructions](../overview/setup.md).
 Running unit tests on the command line gives you a report like this:

 <!-- ![Unit test results](../images/unit-test-report-cli-success.png) -->